ohata-toast/Network-Firewall/en/console-guide.md

 * Add policies based on departure, destination, and destination port.
     * Select the departure, destination, and destination port through already created objects.
 * Add a policy by selecting the policy's status (enabled/disabled), action (allowed/blocked), and schedule.
+* The schedule feature works after enabling the policy's status (If the policy's status is disabled, the schedule feature does not apply).

 ![acl_add.PNG](https://kr1-api-object-storage.nhncloudservice.com/v1/AUTH_2acdfabf4efe4efc8a04c00b348110c9/cdn_origin/prod_nfw/23.09.07/acl_add_1.png)